 Members form meaningful relationships and share their knowledge and experiences to help and challenge one another to come up with better solutions for their businesses.
-In addition, they receive one-on-one coaching from their Chair every month and also have access to resources such as an online best practices library, speakers, webinars, city and national conferences.
-It’s a growing network of 24,000 business leaders worldwide.
+In addition, they receive one-on-one coaching from their Chair every month and also have access to resources such as an online best practices library, expert subject matter speakers, webinars, 36 different networking groups, online and in-person local and national conferences.
+It’s a growing network of over 24,000 business leaders worldwide.

 The primary Vistage groups for your personal leadership needs:

-Small Business Owners – These are small business owners with under $3 million in revenue.
+Small Business Owners – These are smaller companies with under $3 million in revenue.
 Business owners in this category share common challenges related to building and growing healthy companies.
 Members meet once a month for a full day.
 Includes monthly, personal coaching sessions.

 Key Executives – Top executives from a variety of industries meet once a month for a full day to discuss challenges faced by senior management.
 A key executive in a Vistage group develops skills that frees up the chief executive to work on the opportunities, issues and challenges facing the enterprise.